What is Foster Care?

 Texas faces a critical challenge: there are not enough safe, loving homes for children in foster care.
 Because of this shortage, 55% of foster kids are placed far from their communities, disrupting their lives even further.
 As of 2022, over 22,000 children in Texas and over 3,400 children in the greater San Antonio area need a safe place to call home.
 We urgently need more supportive families to provide the stability these children deserve.

 Foster care is designed to be temporary until the parents demonstrate they can safely care for their children.
-However, it can become permanent if the court determines parental rights should be terminated and the children become legally free for adoption.
+However, if reunification with a family member is not possible, the court may determine parental rights should be terminated and the children become legally free for adoption.
 Foster parents are often the ideal candidates for adoption, but it's an uncertain road that you must be prepared to travel.

 -